+We believe that a resilient and dynamic metropolitan area is dependent upon equitable community development.
 The Vital Communities focus of the Chicago Commitment’s work stimulates development in historically marginalized neighborhoods by making early investments in response to community needs that contribute to economic growth.
-We support place-based economic development and creative placemaking initiatives in order to improve market conditions and the quality of life for individuals in neighborhoods that have experienced disinvestment.
-In light of Chicago’s history, our place-based funding is likely be concentrated in African-American and Latinx neighborhoods on the South and West Sides; however, other historically marginalized communities and those affected by segregation and other forms of systemic racism will not be excluded from eligibility.
+We support place-based economic development, creative placemaking, and placekeeping initiatives to improve the quality of life for individuals in neighborhoods that have experienced disinvestment.
+We also support organizations whose research and analysis informs socially-beneficial and equitable development.

 Building on a long history of support for neighborhoods, we direct grant resources to a small number of:

-- Creative placemaking: Projects that use art and cultural activities to engage community members in initiating physical, cultural, and economic changes in their environments; and
+- Creative placemaking and placekeeping projects, which use art and cultural activities to engage community members in initiating physical, cultural, and economic changes in their environments.

-- Infrastructure support organizations: Entities that conduct planning, management and technical assistance, policy research, evaluation, data analysis, or other assistance offered to groups working at the community, citywide, or regional level.
+- Infrastructure support organizations, which conduct planning, management and technical assistance, policy research, evaluation, data analysis, or other assistance offered to groups working at the community, citywide, or regional level.

 Measurement & Evaluation